Melissa Hobson: the Ocean Writer. Examples of my work

 Pregnant manta rays - National Geographic

 I love how new scientific and technological developments are helping us push conservation efforts forward.
-A great example of this was my Nat Geo article on the Manta Trust's study whiched used contactless ultrasound scanners to more accurately determine pregnancy and maturity in manta rays.
+A great example of this was my Nat Geo article on the Manta Trust's study which used contactless ultrasound scanners to more accurately determine pregnancy and maturity in manta rays.
 The paper confirms scientists have been underestimating the number of mature females in the population, meaning they're more vulnerable than we previously thought.

 Kelp restoration - the Guardian

-This article was a particularly special one for me.
+This article about kelp restoration was a particularly special one for me.
 Not only was it the first time I had a commission with the Guardian (hopefully not the only time - let's see how I get on with future pitches!) but, after the piece went out, Steve's project was flooded with support (and about £10k in crowdfunding donations).
 Such a wonderful reminder that storytelling is SUCH an important part of conservation projects.
 Plus, it was super interesting to learn about and write, of course!

 Nurdle hunters - the Guardian